zia-ai/hf-custom-integration/README.md

 **8. The integration would skip empty intents and takes into account only that has training phrases in them**

-**9. Specifying the delimiter in GUI whie exporting doesn't do anything.**

-**10. Set the delimiter right when you start the integration**
+**9. Set the delimiter right when you start the integration**

-**11. If the evaluation in HF side performs retry logic, then it does not send any request to delete the agent which was having issues it created in the clu**
+**10. If the evaluation in HF side performs retry logic, then it does not send any request to delete the agent which was having issues it created in the clu**

-**12. Before running NLU training, ensure to perform bi-directional sync.**
+**11. Before running NLU training, ensure to perform bi-directional sync.**

-**13. Remove train tag while importing from CLU**
+**12. Remove train tag while importing from CLU**

+**13. Train test split uses only training dataset for splitting.
+Hence we use 100% train and 0% test split.**

+**14. To perform evaluation of "Test" utterances, perform blind test in HF tool**

 ## Handling cancellations
 ### Cancellation Callback: